BMichela/ADM--HW4/README.md

 Once obtained the subgraph we can calculate some centrality measures, which give us relative measures of importance in the network.
 We can consider different measures since each of them measures a different type of 'importance'.
-The degree centrality corresponds to the number or in our case to the fraction of connections,
-that a node has in the network.
+The degree centrality corresponds to the number or in our case to the fraction of connections, that a node has in the network.
-The closeness
-The betweeness
+The closeness centrality of a node is the reciprocal of the sum of the shortest path distances from that node to all n-1 other nodes and since the sum depends on the number of nodes in the graph, the closeness is normalized by the sum of minimum possible distances n-1.
+Remark that our graph is disconnected but the algorithm we used computes the measure for each connected part separately.
+The betweeness centrality of a node is the sum of the fraction of all-pairs shortest paths that pass through that node.

 ###   Module 'Centrality_measures_plots'   ###